 Organizations can use this application to apply for emergency grants to support increases to demands in services and/or grants to support general operating expenses when revenues have been impacted by COVID-19-related closures.
 Applications will be collected by the Community Foundation and evaluated for funding by the abovenamed funders.
 Multiple applications from a single organization will be considered.

-Please Note: The fifth round of appliations are due on Monday, June 8th by midnight.
-Applications will be reviewed on Friday, June 12th and recipients will be announced the week of June 15th.
-This is the final cycle of grants.
+Please Note: The deadline for the next round of applications will be announced soon.
+Applications will then be reviewed and recipients will be announced once the deadline is determined and announcement date has been set.
 If you have not yet applied, please submit your application.
-If you have already applied and did not receive a grant on the first, second, third, or fourth wave, you will need to reapply for the final cycle.
+If you have already applied and did not receive a grant on the first, second, third, fourth or fifth wave, you will need to reapply for the final cycle.
 If you have any questions specific to your application, please contact Sarah at the Community Foundation *REMINDER to NONPROFIT AGENCIES: if you'd like to re-apply and have already received a grant, you will need to submit your reports before you are eligible to reapply.*

 Minimum Request: $500